FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Related Work

-\textbf{Audio-driven Talking Head Generation.} Recent methods for audio-driven talking head generation have made remarkable progress, emphasizing realism, identity preservation, and expression diversity.
-Early approaches~\cite{Prajwal2020LipSync, Park2022SyncTalkFace, Xie2021VisualDubbing, Cheng2022VideoRetalking} primarily adopt encoder-decoder architectures to map audio signals to lip movements.
-While effective to some extent, these methods often suffer from blurred textures and weak identity preservation due to limited fusion strategies.
-To enhance realism, NeRF-based methods~\cite{Guo2021ADNeRF, Shen2023SDNeRF, Li2023RegionAwareNeRF, li2023efficient, peng2024synctalk} and 3D Gaussian Splatting methods~\cite{agarwal2025gensync, ye2024mimictalk, li2024talkinggaussian, feng2025gaussian} both model 3D geometry for more lifelike appearances; however, they typically require long video sequences and come with high computational costs.
-Another line of work leverages facial landmarks or 3D priors~\cite{Zhou2020MakeItTalk, Chen2019HierarchicalTalkingFace, Zhang2021FlowGuidedTalkingFace, Zhang2023SadTalker} to disentangle speech content from identity features, improving controllability but often sacrificing fine-grained details in regions like lips and teeth.
-Recently, diffusion-based models~\cite{Shen2023DiffTalk, Tian2024EMO, Xu2024HALLO, shen2025long, qiu2025skyreels, chatziagapi2025av, xu2025hunyuanportrait, he2024syncdiff, hong2025audio, agarwal2025gensync} have emerged as powerful solutions for high-quality and diverse talking head generation, with many of these approaches also leveraging facial landmarks as driving signals to enhance controllability and expression alignment.
-In our method, facial landmarks are adopted as controllable priors to guide a diffusion-based generator, achieving precise lip synchronization and identity preservation while supporting flexible facial attribute editing without compromising speech-driven facial dynamics.
+Recent methods for audio-driven talking head generation have made remarkable progress, emphasizing realism, identity preservation, and expression diversity.
+Early approaches~\cite{Prajwal2020LipSync, Park2022SyncTalkFace, Cheng2022VideoRetalking} primarily adopt encoder-decoder architectures to map audio signals to lip movements.
+Although effective to some extent, these methods often suffer from blurred textures and weak identity preservation due to limited fusion strategies.
+To enhance realism, NeRF-based methods~\cite{Guo2021ADNeRF, Shen2023SDNeRF, Li2023RegionAwareNeRF, li2023efficient,li2023aenerfaudioenhancedneural} and 3D Gaussian Splatting methods~\cite{agarwal2025gensync, ye2024mimictalk, li2024talkinggaussian, feng2025gaussian,gong2025monocular,li2025instag} model 3D geometry for more lifelike appearances; however, they typically require long video sequences and come with high computational costs, limiting their practicality in real-time scenarios.
+Another line of work leverages facial landmarks or 3D priors~\cite{Chen2019HierarchicalTalkingFace, Zhou2020MakeItTalk, Zhang2021FlowGuidedTalkingFace, Zhang2023SadTalker,chen2025echomimic} to disentangle speech content from identity features, improving controllability but often sacrificing fine-grained details in critical regions such as lips and teeth.
+More recently, diffusion-based models~\cite{agarwal2025gensync,Shen2023DiffTalk,Tian2024EMO,Xu2024HALLO,he2024syncdiff,shen2025long,qiu2025skyreels,chatziagapi2025av,xu2025hunyuanportrait,hong2025audio,meng2025echomimicv2,meng2025echomimicv3,cui2024hallo2,hallo3} have emerged as a promising direction for high-quality and expressive talking head generation.
+Unlike GAN-based approaches that generate frames in a single forward pass, diffusion models iteratively denoise random noise under the guidance of conditioning signals such as audio and landmarks, enabling more precise control over motion dynamics and temporal consistency.
+Operating in structured control pipelines, these models are capable of synthesizing realistic lip movements, nuanced expressions, and coherent head pose.